 - Guidance on how and when to reasonably accommodate those expressions

-In May and June 2012, department head Professor Rosalind I. J. Hackett conducted workshops on religious diversity in the workplace around Tennessee through UT’s Institute for Public Service.
+In May and June 2012, department head Professor Rosalind I. J. Hackett conducted workshops on religious diversity in the workplace around Tennessee through UT's Institute for Public Service.
+She has also spoken on religion and civility to the UT Libraries Diversity Committee’s Lunch and Learn series and to the UT Veterinary School on religious holidays.
 If you have questions regarding consultancy or possible training sessions, please see our information sheet and contact Professor Hackett at email@example.com or by phone at (865) 974-6980.